OkitaShingo/jekyll-now/about.md

 ### More Information

-The interleaguje looks to bring you English coverage of the various sports leagues around Asia.
+The Interleagues looks to bring you English coverage of the various sports leagues around Asia.

 ### Contact me